rocky-linux/documentation/docs/books/learning_rsync/01_rsync_overview.md

 ##  rsync in brief

 On a server, I backed up the first partition to the second partition, which is commonly known as "Local backup."
 The specific backup tools are `tar` , `dd` , `dump` , `cp `, etc. can be achieved.
 Although the data is backed up on this server, if the hardware fails to boot up properly, the data will not be retrieved.
-In order to solve the local backup For this problem, we introduced another kind of backup --- "remote backup".
+In order to solve this problem with the local backup, we introduced another kind of backup --- "remote backup".

 Some people will say, can't I just use the `tar` or `cp` command on the first server and send it to the second server via `scp` or `sftp`?